philipwalton/blog/_drafts/decoupling-html-css-and-javascript.markdown

 Instead of long, complex CSS selectors, it's best to (whenever possible) style all your visual components with one or more classes on the root element of the component itself.
 For example, if you have submenus in your sidebar, just add the class `submenu` to each of the submenu elements.
 Don't do something like `ul.sidebar > li > ul`.

-This approach ends up requiring more classes in the HTML, but it lowers the coupling between it and this CSS.
-This makes the code much more maintainable in the long run.
-It also allows your components to be reused throughout your site or on different sites altogether.
+This approach ends up requiring more classes in the HTML, but it lowers the coupling between it and this CSS making the code much more reusable and maintainable in the long run.
+It also makes your markup self-documenting.
+If there are no classes in the HTML, a developer who is unfamiliar with the CSS has no idea how her markup changes will affect things.
+On the other hand, if there are classes in the HTML it is very obvious what styles are being applied.

 ### Classes With More Than One Responsibility

 Sometimes a class is used for both styling purposes and as a JavaScript hook.
-While this may seem like a savings (it requires one fewer class in the markup) it couples the presentation of the element to its functionality.
+While this may seem like a savings (since it requires one fewer class in the markup) it actually couples the presentation of the element to its functionality.

 {% highlightjs xml %}
 <button class="add-item">Add to Cart</button>